 Don't you feel the same way, even as an adult, when watching TV or being on the computer for too long?
 And Toby is always much calmer and happier chilling outside than in our teeny shoebox apartment.

 So, my darlings, let's do it!
 I'm excited to try to play with Toby outdoors everyday this fall and winter--having adventures, getting fresh air, feeling energized, meeting other brave valiant mamas.
 Even if it means shivering a little, getting rained on and coming home with a wet baby (not to mention frizzy hair:).
 I've been a wuss in the past about spending hours outdoors in bad weather, but I think it will be fun and (dare I say it) almost makes me excited for the winter.

 I'm really curious: Do you already take your children to play outdoors in the rain and snow, heat and sunshine?
 Where do you live?
 Did you spend a lot of time outside when you were growing up?
 Will you take your kids outside everyday in the winter, too, or would you prefer to stay cozy indoors?
 Do you live in a place that has rough winters?
 I would love love love to hear your thoughts...

 P.S.
-Danish women ride their bikes in snowstorms, too.
+Danish women ride their bikes in snowstorms, and their babies sleep outside.